Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is Orcon broadband right for me?

-- What Orcon offers: Unlimited data plans and ultra-fast broadband options.
+- What Orcon offers: Unlimited data plans and ultra-fast broadband options, including hyperfibre.

 - The highlights: Power and mobile bundle options available; no moving house charge; free standard installation.

-- Watch out for: Must sign up for a minimum of 12 months; customer service isn’t available by phone.
+- Watch out for: Installation fees for hyperfibre.
+Must sign up for a minimum of 6-months, 12-months or 24-months; customer service isn’t available by phone.

 Orcon first launched as a garage startup and quickly grew by introducing innovations to the New Zealand broadband market.
-It was the first company to launch ultra-fast broadband and has a network that is optimised for fibre.
+It was the first company to launch ultra-fast fibre broadband with a network that is optimised for fibre.

 Orcon no longer provides capped data plans so Kiwis can stream 4K or HD media without worrying how much data they’ve used, plus you can earn monthly discounts by switching to Orcon Power and Orcon Mobile.